Association measures for two-way contingency tables based on multi-categorical proportional reduction in error: Numerical experiments

-As a real data example, consider Table \ref{data}, which reports the results of a survey conducted at the University of Ioannina in Greece (1995), as published by \cite{marselos1997epidemiological}.
-This survey investigated the frequency of alcohol consumption and cannabis use among the students.
-At the time, cannabis was prohibited by law in Greece, and it is unsurprising that the majority of frequencies in Table \ref{data} are concentrated in the ``Never'' category for cannabis use.
-In this situation, when quantifying the extent to which the frequency of alcohol consumption is related to cannabis use (with or without the influence of the ``Never'' category), it is recommended to use our proposed measures for the reasons discussed previously.
-Therefore, using this data, we compare our proposed measures with existing ones, demonstrating their utility.
+As a real data example, consider Table \ref{data}, which presents the cross-classification of children's mental health status (MHS) and their parents' socioeconomic status (SES), based on data from the Midtown Manhattan Study.
+This table has been widely used in the literature on categorical data analysis as a classic example of an ordinal contingency table, and it is available in R through \texttt{data(mentalHealth)} in the \texttt{gnm} package.
+Pearson's chi-squared test for independence yields a p-value less than 0.001, indicating that the null hypothesis of independence is rejected and that an association exists between the two variables.
+In this table, the frequencies are concentrated mainly in the ``Mild'' category of MHS.
+As a result, it may be difficult to evaluate the degree of association appropriately using existing PRE measures.
+In this situation, when quantifying the extent to which parental SES is related to children's MHS, it is informative to use our proposed measures for the reasons discussed previously.
+Therefore, using the data, we compare our proposed measures with existing ones, demonstrating their utility.